 Black History Month is a great time to celebrate Black talents in all industries, artists included!
 When was the last time you went to the museum to learn about the revolutionary works of Black artists?

 Now, more and more institutions are offering digital programming.
-For example, the Smithsonian’s Natural Museum of African American History and Culture has a digital “searchable museum” full of history lessons and virtual tours.
+For example, the Smithsonian’s National Museum of African American History and Culture has a digital “searchable museum” full of history lessons and virtual tours.

 Why is this a great idea for Black History Month?
 Studying art by Black artists provides a unique opportunity to inspire and teach through unique storytelling.

-How to get started 👉 Learn some African-American history in Exploring Black Art: Harlem Renaissance!
+How to get started 👉 Learn some African-American history in Exploring Black Art!

 Your Black History Month celebration should be just that – a celebration.
-Make it a company-wide effort that can involve everyone in a way that they can feel good about.
-Invite interesting guest speakers, such as artists, educators, or figures from the Civil Rights Movement.
+Make it a company-wide effort that engages everyone.
+Invite compelling guest speakers such as artists, educators, or figures from the Civil Rights Movement.

 Why is this a great idea for Black History Month?
-Throwing a party that highlights Black culture is a great way to build inclusive culture and get the entire team bonding!
+Throwing a party that highlights Black culture is a great way to build inclusivity and promote bonding!

 Companies can also celebrate Black History Month by meaningfully impacting lives other than those of their employees.
 Your company can make a financial contribution to a historically Black College or a nonprofit organization that fights for equality for the black community, such as:

 Why is this a great idea for Black History Month?
-Supporting organizations that provide support and mentorships to the Black community is a great way to honor Black History Month.
+Supporting organizations that provide support and mentorships to the Black community is a great way to economically empower Black communities.
 You can also support Black-owned businesses through subcontracting or the establishment of joint ventures.

 A happy hour is the perfect team building activity, especially when you're learning some history in the process!
-This February, gather your team to unwind and raise a glass while learning about the real stories behind Black History Month founder, Carter.
-G. Woodson, as well as the history and culture of Haiti.
+This February, gather your team to unwind and raise a glass while learning about the real stories behind Black History Month founder Carter G. Woodson.

 Why is this a great idea for Black History Month?
-A happy hour is a great way to get your team bonding, while learning more about Black history and culture from a knowledgeable Black mixologist in the process!
+A happy hour is a great way to encourage team bonding while learning more about Black history and culture from a knowledgeable Black mixologist!

 How to get started 👉 Raise a glass and cheers to a Black History Mixology Class!

-Story-telling is a time-honored tool for learning about different cultures.
+Storytelling is a timeless way to learn about different cultures.
 Your company can help your employees celebrate and learn about Black history by giving them books by Black authors.

 Do you have a team of movie-buffs?
-Why not gather for regular viewings of movies written, directed, and starring Black artists.
-For added employee engagement, have a post-movie discussion where you can dive deeper into the themes presented in the film you've watched.
+If yes, consider gathering for regular viewings of movies written, directed, and starring Black artists.
+To increase employee engagement, you can discuss the themes of the movie you watched after it ends.

-Try to promote diversity and an inclusive environment by planning meaningful diversity activities regularly that can educate and inspire, thereby strengthening bonds between your team members.
+Promote diversity and an inclusive environment by regularly planning meaningful diversity activities that can educate, inspire, and strengthen bonds between your team members.
 Don’t forget to make your diversity and inclusion activities as engaging and enjoyable as possible.
-And, of course, give space to your Black colleagues to lead these plannings as well!
+And, of course, give space to your Black colleagues to lead these plans as well!

-Ready to add some DEI events to the diversity calendar?
+Ready to book your event?
 Check out Confetti's Black History Month collection today!